nickriches/linguistics_handbook/docs/Linguistics 1 lecture notes/03 - Lexical Representations.md

 A language lacks a word where there should be one.
 Easily demonstrated with antonyms

 - Opposite of bald?
-- Opposite of virgin?

 Many English kinship terms are vague, e.g. English _cousin_ can be used for a variety of different relations, while Sudanese has different words for every type of cousin.

 Loan words, e.g. _kitsch_ & _schadenfreude_, are used to fill lexical gaps.
-A recent load word is _hygge_.
+A recent load word is _hygge_ (Danish word referring to a lifestyle / way of viewing the world which is characterised by an appreciation of life's little comforts, e.g. family boardgames, and cakes by an open fire...)

 ## Form-related relationships